No products in the cart.

 Anusree Nair, Esq.

 Anu is a 2006 graduate of Baruch College where she majored in Biology.
-She went on to obtain her law degree from the Benjamin N. Cardozo School of Law where she served as the submissions editor of the Cardozo Journal of Law and Gender.
-Prior to joining the Firm, Anu practiced with an immigration law firm in New York City and was an Adjunct Lecturer of Biology at Baruch College.
-Anu is fluent in Malayalam.
+She went on to obtain her law degree from the Benjamin N. Cardozo School of Law, where she served as submissions editor of the Cardozo Journal of Law and Gender.
+Prior to joining KILP, Anu practiced with an immigration law firm in New York City and was an Adjunct Lecturer of Biology at Baruch College.

-Mr. Rosen focuses his practice in general corporate and securities law.
+Jay M. Rosen focuses his practice in general corporate and securities law.
 He has represented both public and private companies in connection with mergers and acquisitions, public and private offerings of securities and SEC disclosure, as well as corporate governance, debt and equity financing and general corporate matters.
-Mr. Rosen’s practice also includes specializing in private offerings under the EB-5 immigrant investor visa program.
+Jay’s practice also includes handling private offerings under the EB-5 immigrant investor visa program.
 He serves as lead attorney on numerous projects from inception to closing, including contract negotiation and preparation.

-Mr. Rosen’s practice includes serving in the role as outside general counsel to various corporate clients, coordinating all legal issues related to their day-to-day business operations.
+Jay serves in the role as outside general counsel to various corporate clients, coordinating legal issues related to their day-to-day business operations.
 In addition, he has represented various clients with respect to mergers and acquisitions transactions, including drafting and negotiating complex stock and asset purchase agreements, operating agreements, letters of intent, due diligence documentation, non-competes, confidentiality, and non-disclosure agreements and related financing documentation.

 John Roth, Esq.

 John Roth is the only EB-5 immigration attorney licensed to provide financial advice.
-He has an MBA from the Wharton School of Finance as well as a Series 7 securities license, and is the owner of the due diligence firm EB-5 Analytics.
+He has an MBA from the Wharton School of Finance as well as a Series 7 securities license.

 Executive Vice President